moxystudio/react-native-with-moxy/docusaurus/docs/welcome/instructions/app-icon.md

 The Android assets can be generated using [Image Asset Studio](https://developer.android.com/studio/write/image-asset-studio).

-To start the Asset Studio, follow these steps:
+To start Image Asset Studio, follow these steps:

 1. Open the project on Android Studio.
 2. In the **Project** window, select the [Android view](https://developer.android.com/studio/projects#ProjectFiles).